dart-lang/site-www/src/content/resources/breaking-changes.md

 #### `dart:js`

+- {{deprecated}}
-- This library is now marked as legacy and will see less support in the future.
+  This library is now marked as legacy and will see less support in the future.
   Usages should be migrated to `dart:js_interop` and `dart:js_interop_unsafe`.
   To learn more, check out [`/go/next-gen-js-interop`][].